Uniform and Standards

 - Plain dark grey, black or navy socks or tights.

-- Black leather shoes (with black laces) are to be of a sensible style, for school use - no trainers are permitted.
+- Flat black leather shoes (with black laces) are to be of a sensible style, for school use - no trainers or boots are permitted.

 - School tie.

 - Outdoor coats should be plain navy or black, sensible and suitable for school (no ‘hoodies’, leather, denim or ‘combat’ coats are allowed).

 - The school badge and tie - can be purchased directly from the school.

 It is preferable that no jewellery is worn for safety and security reasons.
 However, a watch, one ring and a sleeper/stud if the ear is pierced would be the maximum allowed.
 No facial piercing is allowed at Passmores.